vackosar/vackosar.github.io/_posts/2020-07-05-Transfigure-Stress-Into-Energy.md

 4. Stressful situations: Visualizing a stressful situation with peer competitive pressure, time pressure, physical stress such as public speaking, missing imposed deadline, facing your fear, or saying "I am excited", can activate your sympathetic nervous system by releasing stress hormones.

-5. Caffeine consumption: Drinking coffee or consuming caffeine can increase heart rate and blood pressure.
+5. Stimulants: Drinking coffee or consuming caffeine can increase heart rate and blood pressure.

 6. Listening to fast-paced music: Although distracting, music with a fast tempo and high-energy beats may help.

 7. Bitter taste: [Bitter taste and to a lesser extent sour, and salty tastes](https://pubmed.ncbi.nlm.nih.gov/11114149/) tend to activate stress response.
+Notice that coffee tastes bitter and vitamin C tastes sour, where both are mild stimulants.

+It is important to keep in mind that rapid changes in stimulation can be counter productive, and could lead to dopamine system adaptation, so probably one needs to find some consistent balance or counter-cycling approach for optimal output.

 ### Optimal Stress Level